Monday, June 23, 2025

 It Would be Difficult to Replace Biden, Who Deserves the Nomination

-In the past, political bosses picked their party nominees for president even after the advent of the primary system to ensure the best possible man, as it were at the time, would get the job, if there were no agreed-upon candidate, or the convention, deadlocked.
+In the past, political bosses picked their party's nominees for president even after the advent of the primary system.
+This was to ensure the best possible man, as it were at the time, would get the job if there was no agreed-upon candidate or the convention deadlocked.
 It could mean as many as thirty or more ballots were cast before a leader was deemed suitable to those involved in the time-consuming process.
-Sometimes it bore fruit and at others, it didn't.
+Sometimes, it bore fruit, and at others, it didn't.

-In the 1960 Democratic presidential primaries, John F. Kennedy set out to win as many primaries as possible to prevent this from happening to him or a brokered convention.
+In the 1960 Democratic presidential primaries, John F. Kennedy aspired to win as many primaries as possible to prevent a brokered convention.
 He enlisted his brother, Bobby, to keep his delegates in line or loyal to him and poached other delegates from rival candidates.
 After winning his party nomination, Kennedy narrowly defeated Vice President Richard Nixon in the general election.

-Eight years later, in 1968, following the assassination of Bobby Kennedy, Vice President Hubert Humprey was awarded the Democratic nomination.
-Humprey had not competed in the primaries, and Senator Gene McCarthy held the delegate lead, likely after picking up Kennedy defectors.
-On election night in November, Humprey lost a nail-biter to former Vice President Richard Nixon.
+Eight years later, in 1968, following the assassination of Bobby Kennedy, Vice President Hubert Humphrey was awarded the Democratic nomination.
+Humphrey had not competed in the primaries, and Senator Gene McCarthy held the delegate lead, likely after picking up Kennedy defectors.
+Humphrey lost a nail-biter to former Vice President Richard Nixon on election night in November.

 Wednesday, July 3, 2024